Chucknadauld/project-rsa/rsa-project-report.md

         return (x * z * z) % N                     # O(n^2) - multiplication
 ```

-The function makes O(n) recursive calls since we divide the exponent by 2 each time.
-Each call does O(n^2) multiplication.
-Overall complexity is O(n^2).
+The function makes O(log n) recursive calls since we divide the exponent by 2 each time.
+Each call does O(n^2) multiplication of n-bit numbers.
+Overall complexity is **O(n^2 log n)**, but since log n is much smaller than n for the bit sizes we're using, this is effectively O(n^2).

 #### Space